 5. Financial need (for certain scholarships)

-What amount of money is available through Canada scholarships?
+What amount of money is available through Canadian scholarships?

 International students in Canada are awarded a wide range of scholarships.
 The funding amount varies by the specific program and the level of study.
 Let’s have a look at the scholarship amount: